zulip/zulip-gci/tasks/2017/interactive-bots.md

   bot_name = 'message_info'
   ```

-* Edit the bot's unit tests.
-Our bot is expected to respond with a private
+* Replace the bot's exiting unit tests with the code below.
+Our bot is expected to respond
-message, so we need slightly more complicated testing methods:
+with a private message, so we need slightly more complicated testing methods:

   ```python
   message = "this should be five words"